HoangRbs/RSGameEngineUltimate/src/RSPhysicEngine/README.md

-# this is RS physic engine, is imported to RSGameEngine.
+# this is RS physic engine, is used with RSGameEngine.
 It's not a game !!